-Micro deep drawing is a forming technique where metal sheet is deformed under mechanical pressure into a seamless three-dimensional shape.
+Micro deep drawing is a forming technique where a metal sheet is deformed under mechanical pressure into a seamless three-dimensional shape.

 A simple deep draw tool is based on 3 different parts.
-The Die, Punch and Blank holder.
+The Die, Punch, and Blank holder.
 The die has the same dimensions as the outside of the desired product.
 The punch, which as an opposite shape, is used to press the material into the die.
 The blank holder is used to keep the material flat and prevent wrinkling.

 The starting material also called the blank is placed on the die and clammed by the blank holder with a predefined force.
-This force is enough to prevent wrinkling, but still gives the material the possibility to flow inwards.
+This force is enough to prevent wrinkling but still gives the material the possibility to flow inwards.
 The punch then presses the blank into the die, where at the end a product is formed.

 Drawing vs stretching

 Many people mix-up deep drawing with stretch forming.
-However there is a fundamental difference between both techniques.
+However, there is a fundamental difference between both techniques.

 With stretching the blank is being clamped en pressed in the die with a punch.
 The material doesn’t flow into the die, but it stretches what makes the material thinner.

 With deep drawing the material is also clamped.
 However, this is done with a predefined force, which gives the material the possibility to flow into the die.
 At the moment the material flows inwards, the blank diameter reduces which gives a compression perpendicular to the pulling direction.
 This stretch in the length and compression in the width equalizes each other.
 Therefore the material theoretically doesn’t change in thickness.
 This gives a three-dimensional end product with equal wall thickness.